gmarabout/demo-face-dectection/README.md

-# Face detection with Taipy and OpenCV
+# Face detection using Taipy and OpenCV
 This little demo shows how to do Face detection in a photo using Taipy and OpenCV.

 # How to run the demo